thalessn/go-hexagonal-achitecture/README.md

 # Hexagonal Architecture

-Simple project using the Hexagonal Architecture with Golang
+Simple project to study the Hexagonal Architecture with Golang